wu-2018/wu-2018.github.io/_posts/2018-12-25-Extracting-Article-Information-on-PubMed-with-Selenium.md

 So, now we have the `doi`, `abstract` and many other useful information.

 But what about their `experientment design`, `results` and ...?
 Sorry.
 Maybe NLP would help?
-However certainly that's far beyond my present ability!
+However certainly that's far beyond my ability currently!